Peder Munk: Winter in Norway

 There were two accidents on the ships at Copenhagen involving exploding cannons.
 The fleet was delayed by adverse and contrary winds.
 They first stopped at a safe haven in Norway, "Gamel Sellohe", where the leaking Gideon was repaired, then at Flekkerøy.
 The Samson, St Michael, and the Joshua returned to Copenhagen.

-In Scotland James waited for his bride at Seton Palace in East Lothian.
+In Scotland, James waited for his bride at Seton Palace in East Lothian.
 He worked up his feelings into a sonnet, A complaint against the contrary wyndes that hindered the Queene to com to Scotland from Denmarke.
 A ferry boat on the Forth collided with another vessel in a storm drowning all its passengers, including Jane Kennedy who was to join the queen's household.
 There was an inquiry and trial about this incident, but later in 1590 this disaster and the accidents of the royal voyages were attributed to witchcraft.

 James VI sent the Scottish diplomat William Stewart with John Skene and Peter Young to Anna in Norway.
 They sailed from Flekkerøy to Copenhagen and told Henrik Ramel (Ramelius) of the predicament facing the Danish fleet.
 At Helsingør, Jørgen Rosenkrantz and Christoffer Valkendorf asked for the Regent's and Council's advice, and wrote to Anna of Denmark asking if she would return to Denmark, but they realised the Scottish envoys and George Keith, 5th Earl Marischal wanted her to continue her journey or stay at Oslo.
-Meanwhile, Steen Bille, William Stewart, and Andrew Sinclair brought Anna's letters in French to Edinburgh on 10 October, describing the delay and four or five failed attempts to cross the North Sea, and saying she would stay in Norway.
+Meanwhile, Steen Bille, William Stewart, and Andrew Sinclair brought Anna's letters in French from Flekkerøy to Edinburgh on 10 October, describing the delay and four or five failed attempts to cross the North Sea, and saying she would stay in Norway.
 James VI decided to sail to Norway and escort her back to Denmark.